rsdoiel/antenna/2023/socal_north_2023.44.md

 date: 2023-09-15, from: Pepperdine Beacon (Pepperdine Student Newspaper)

 <p>What is academic freedom?
 To whom does it apply and where?
 What is its purpose and scope?
 What are its limits, and who determines its boundaries?
 Are academic freedom and the First Amendment right of “freedom of speech” identical concepts?
 If not, how are they related?&#160; These questions are probed by Daniel Gordon, professor of [&#8230;]</p>
-<p>The post <a rel="nofollow" href="https://pepperdinebeacon.com/academic-freedom-and-the-politicized-classroom/">Academic Freedom and the Politicized Classroom</a> appeared first on <a rel="nofollow" href="https://pepperdinebeacon.com">The Pepperdine Beacon</a>.</p>
+<p>The post <a href="https://pepperdinebeacon.com/academic-freedom-and-the-politicized-classroom/">Academic Freedom and the Politicized Classroom</a> appeared first on <a href="https://pepperdinebeacon.com">The Pepperdine Beacon</a>.</p>

 <https://pepperdinebeacon.com/academic-freedom-and-the-politicized-classroom/?utm_source=rss&utm_medium=rss&utm_campaign=academic-freedom-and-the-politicized-classroom>